chef-boneyard/delivery_self_guided_trial/simple_proxy_workflow.md

 ## Prerequisites

 You will need an interactive SSH client.
-All work in the guided trial will be done from inside this node.
+All work in the guided trial will be done from inside the workstation server.

 ## Log in to your workstation